red-data-tools/parquet-glib/README.md

 You can use packages or build by yourself to install Parquet GLib.
 It's recommended that you use packages.

-Note that the packages are "unofficial".
-"Official" packages will be released in the future.

 ### Package

 There are supported platforms: